danieljpgo/clustering-words-frontend/README.md

 </h1>

 ## :memo: Project
-The project was developed as a challenge to create the **API Rest** that solves the following problems related to **Natural Language Processing**:
+The project was developed as a challenge to create a **API Rest** that solves the following problems related to **Natural Language Processing**:
 - The complete vocabulary formed by the isolated words.
 - The complete vocabulary formed by groups of 2 words in sequence **(2-gram)**.
 - The numbers **(n)** of word vectors in all documents, considering the vocabulary formed by isolated words.